kingflamez/Flutterwaves-Rave-WordPress-Paid-Membership-Pro/readme.txt

 = Description ==

-With this plugin you Pay with Paystack on Paid Membership Pro Plugin.
+With this plugin you Pay with Rave on Paid Membership Pro Plugin.

 = Plugin Features =